2012 Chevrolet Detroit Belle Isle Grand Prix: Race

 The track had been patched up prior to the weekend's racing using a synthetic rubber compound, and it had remained secure throughout the practice and qualifying sessions, as well as the Grand-Am and Indy Lights races.
 However, the Dallara DW12's aerodynamic ground force effects acted to pull the compound out.
 After assessing the track conditions, the decision was made to attempt to repair the track and restart the race.
 Marshalls and track workers started to pull the loose strips up from the track, and a quick drying concrete was used to fill the troughs.
 The repairs were held up for a short time when a crew was despatched to collect more of the concrete, as the on-site resources had been used up, but eventually the race director was happy the race could restart.
 Kanaan and Power drove around to survey the repairs, acting as driver representatives, and although Kanaan particularly did not sound confident that they would hold up, they agreed to try and continue racing.
 There was some confusion about the rules of the restart; no repairs were allowed, and the teams could change tires, but had to remain on the same compound.
 This led to J. R. Hildebrand suffering a one lap penalty as his car required repair work, and a number of drivers being angered at having to stay on the harder tires, which were the slower compound.

 After a two-hour delay, the race was restarted.
 Rahal suffered clutch problems on the restart, which placed him two laps down, while the other drivers ran behind the safety car, during which the marshalls showed the areas in which repair work had been conducted.
-Just prior to the restart, there was a short rain shower which made the track slightly slippy.
+Just prior to the restart, there was a short rain shower which made the track slightly slippery.
 Power lost one position on the restart, dropping to third.
 Franchitti, who was the closest driver to the front to have the softer compound red tires fitted gained two positions on the restart, moving up to fourth.
 The restart only lasted for six corners, before Castroneves spun in the wet conditions, and was then struck by Ed Carpenter.
 On the next corner, Josef Newgarden had slid into the wall and stalled, and a full-track caution was again called.
 The race was restarted with nine laps remaining, and Franchitti once more gained a position, passing Pagenaud to gain second.
 However, the race was almost immediately under a yellow flag again as E. J. Viso was spun by Marco Andretti, and stalled in the middle of turn four.
 From the ensuing restart, Dixon managed to maintain the lead from Franchitti, and the two Chip Ganassi Racing drivers completed a second successive one-two finish.